Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 ## Client REST service proxies

-The best way to call your REST API from .NET-based clients is to create proxy implementations of your business service interfaces, which call the corresponding Web API endpoints, and hide the remote communication from the client.
+The best way to call your REST API from .NET-based clients is to create proxy implementations of your business service interfaces, which call the corresponding WebAPI endpoints, and hide the remote communication from the client.

 As explained in the [Xomega Framework service architecture](../common#architecture), this would allow you to use a variety of architectures, where the client presentation logic can call either the remote or the local services, or use a different communication protocol, such as gRPC.